usuaero/PyProp/README.md

 # PyProp
-The ultimate electric propulsion modelling and optimization module.
+The ultimate electric propulsion modeling and optimization module.

 ## Documentation
 Documentation can be found at [ReadTheDocs](https://pyprop.readthedocs.io).
 Please refer to the documentation for instructions on installation, etc. Specific help with package functions can also be found in the docstrings.
 Please read the documentation thoroughly before contacting the development team.